7ih/CPalms-Spammer-Client/README.md

 There are 2 versions.

-* [Server](https://github.com/7ih/CPalms-Spammer-Server): use server resources to send requests (much more efficient)
+* Server: use server resources to send requests (much more efficient, easily spam multiple CPalms resources)
-* Client: use client device resources to send requests (slightly more convenient)
+* [Client](https://github.com/7ih/CPalms-Spammer-Client/): use client device resources to send requests (easier to set up)

 ## How to set up